1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Q. How are tests / exams conducted and what is the passing percentage?

-A. All of our tests are objective in nature, which are similar to a bluebook exam.
-The college is not interested in having the student taking an open book exam to answer test questions, nor do we want the student to simply memorize facts for a test.
+The college is not interested in having the student take an open book exam to answer test questions, nor do we want the student to simply memorize facts for a test.
 The college takes a very objective view and is more interested in what students actually learn from their studies.
-Back to top of page

 Back to top of page